SOME OF THE DISNEY WORLD RESTAURANTS ARE NOT OPEN AT THIS TIME DUE TO COVID.

 The cancellation policy may differ for each restaurant.
 When you book a reservation, Disney will show you the cancellation policy for that restaurant.
 Generally speaking, if you cancel after the designated cancellation period, or if you’re a no-show, Disney will charge you.
 For most restaurants the cancellation fee at this time is $10 per person.

 It can be different for the dinner shows, special event meals, and some character meals which require full payment up front.
+See the info below.
 If you’re a no-show or you don’t cancel within the designated window, you could lose all of your money.

 You can cancel on-line by going to “My Reservations & Tickets” under the “My Disney Experience” tab, or using your My Disney Experience app, or by calling.
 You can call and cancel from 7:00 AM to 11:00 PM, Monday through Friday, and 7:00 AM to 8:00 PM on Saturday and Sunday.
 Call (407) WDW-DINE or (407) 939-3463.